JaytheSpazz/PipeHow/content/new-class.md

     20
 ```

 Let's add to our class.
 We want to be able to specify currency, and add a so-called constructor.
 You can think of the constructor as a method that is run when the object is created.
-The constructor can also have different overloads and is what is called in the background when using the cmdlet `New-Object`, as well as the `new` method you may see in the .NET syntax of object instantiation, such as `[datetime]::new()`.
+The constructor can also have different overloads and is what is called in the background when using the cmdlet `New-Object`, as well as the `new` method you may see once in a while using the .NET syntax of object instantiation.
+We could for example use it like `[datetime]::new()`.

 This syntax also lets us quickly look at what different constructors a class has by not adding the parentheses.